robtweed/metastatic/SBADMIN-TUTORIAL.md

     }
 ```

 - the *filename* is simply the name of the file to be used from within the namespace-aliased directory.
-The name must include the file extension.
+The name must include the file extension which, by convention, will normally be *.md* which denotes these to be Markdown files.

-In our example above, *MetaStatic*'s Builder will therefore try to find the file *./sites/tutorial/content/about.txt* and will used the Node.js *marked* Markdown processor module to convert its contents to HTML.
+In our example above, *MetaStatic*'s Builder will therefore try to find the file *./sites/tutorial/content/about.md* and will used the Node.js *marked* Markdown processor module to convert its contents to HTML.
 This converted content will then be used as the value for the *text* attribute.

 Notice in our example that we're going to leave the heading defined for the *beforetext* slot.